-In this example, users can just come in and view the videos without having to fill any form or signing up.
+In this example, users can just come in and view the videos without having to fill out any form or sign up.
 Unfortunately, since the creator doesn't have the contact information of the leads - they can't approach them with an offer.

-Instead, the users should at the very least be asked to fill a form to access the content.
+Instead, the users should at the very least be asked to fill out a form to access the course content.

-Now that you've understood the power of "FREE" and how it can help you generate more leads, let's get to implementing the technique and create amazing courses for maximum conversion.
+Now that you've understood the power of "FREE" and how it can help you generate more leads, let's get to implementing the technique and creating an online course for maximum conversion.